mgoldsmith/SampleLauncher/README.md

 - macOS 11.0+

-## Building and Running
+## Building, Running, and Testing

-Open the XCode project and run the `Run` action.
+Open the XCode project, set your development team in the project settings, and run the `Run` or `Test` action.

 ## Usage